Ari1907/Ari1907/README.md

 ### Hi there 👋

 My name is Ariadna, but please call me Ari.
-I'm in my twenties, I'm a student at IPN, and I hope to be in a couple of years an engineer.
+I'm in my twenties, I'm a student at IPN, and I hope to be in a couple of years an engineer that could help her country and his family.
-**Ari1907/Ari1907** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ![](https://www.elfinanciero.com.mx/resizer/7XFy8rvvWbs0bE6px9z1eTC0cCk=/1440x810/filters:format(jpg):quality(70)/cloudfront-us-east-1.images.arcpublishing.com/elfinanciero/O6UC5XMEIJBV3ESXHULEWFEK2E.jpg)